anhvt00/MCAPS/README.md

 You can then choose different datasets from the `data` directory to perform cross-validation tests or inference evaluations.
 Each notebook contains detailed instructions and comments to guide you through the process.
 For more information on how to use each model, refer to the corresponding Jupyter Notebook.

+## Hardware Requirements

-The project leverages the power of cloud computing through [VastAI](https://vast.ai/), a high-throughput computing service.
-We use virtual machines equipped with an A100 GPU (80 Gb VRAM) and 120 Gb CPU.
-This powerful setup allows for efficient model cross-validation, training, and inference, enabling you to quickly and accurately predict protein-protein interactions.
+The MCAPS project is designed to run on high-performance computing hardware.
+Specifically, we recommend using a virtual machine equipped with an A100 GPU (80 Gb VRAM) and 120 Gb CPU.
+This setup ensures efficient model cross-validation, training, and inference, enabling you to quickly and accurately predict protein-protein interactions.

+We leverage the power of cloud computing through [VastAI](https://vast.ai/), a high-throughput computing service, to access this level of hardware.
+If you're using your own setup, please ensure your hardware meets these requirements to achieve optimal performance.